VivekTRamamoorthy/GIFWriter/README.md

 %%% GIF WRITER CONTROLS
 giffilename = './my_gif_filename.gif'; % Name of the gif file
 gifdelaytime = 0.3; % delay time between each image
-giftrigger = 1; % Trigger that resets the writing from first image writegif = 1; % Whether or not to save gif.
-Toggle this off to stop writing gif
+giftrigger = 1; % Trigger that replaces existing gif if 1 or appends if 0
+writegif = 1; % Whether or not to save gif.
+Toggle this off to stop writing gifs.
 %%% END GIF WRITER CONTROLS
 ```